Door County Autumn Fruit Pie

 1 egg mixed with 2 tablespoons half and half or heavy cream

-In a sauce pot, place the dried cranberries or cherries and dried apricots along with the brown sugar, white sugar, ¾ cup hard cider, cinnamon, nutmeg, and cloves.
+Place the dried cranberries or cherries and dried apricots in a sauce pot along with the brown sugar, white sugar, 3/4 cup hard cider, cinnamon, nutmeg, and cloves.
 Cook mixture on medium heat until sugar is dissolved.

 Combine the remaining 3 tablespoons hard cider with the 3 tablespoons of cornstarch.
 With the heat on medium-low, drizzle the cornstarch mixture into the dried fruit mixture.
 The mixture should come to a low boil and thicken.
 Remove from heat.

-Preheat oven to 375 degrees.
-Combine the egg and cream mixture and set aside.
+Preheat oven to 375º F. Combine the egg and cream mixture and set aside.
 Roll out pastry to create an 11-inch round.
 Place pastry in a 9-inch pie pan.
 Place the fruit mixture evenly in the pie crust.
-Top with either another 11-inch round to create a double crust, or create a lattice top by weaving ½-inch strips of pie dough on top of the pie.
+Top with either another 11-inch round to create a double crust, or create a lattice top by weaving 1/2-inch strips of pie dough on top of the pie.
 Trim and crimp pie edges.
-Brush top of pie crust with the egg/cream wash and sprinkle with the sanding sugar.
+Brush top of pie crust with the egg-cream wash and sprinkle with the sanding sugar.